mikrono/tModLoaderWiki_kr_ko/Developing-with-Rider.md

 ## Code analysis, inspection settings
 For your own benefits, it is recommend to enable code analysis and propagate code annotations.

-Open the settings, by going to File -> Settings or using the CTRL + ALT + S shortcut.
+Open the settings, by going to `File -> Settings` or using the `CTRL + ALT + S` shortcut.

-Navigate to Editor -> Inspection Settings
+Navigate to `Editor -> Inspection Settings`

-On Inspection Settings, tick to enable 'Enable code analysis' and 'Enable solution-wide analysis'
+On Inspection Settings, tick to enable `'Enable code analysis'` and `'Enable solution-wide analysis'`

 ![](https://i.imgur.com/is9hLMi.png)

-Next, to enable code annotations propagation navigate to 'Code Annotations' in the same dropdown, and tick 'Automatically propagate annotations' as shown:
+Next, to enable code annotations propagation navigate to `'Code Annotations'` in the same dropdown, and tick `'Automatically propagate annotations'` as shown:

 ![](https://i.imgur.com/zeaXVWe.png)

-You probably also want to disable the 'use 'var' (builtin types)' hint, which can be annoying.
+You probably also want to disable the `'use 'var' (builtin types)'` hint, which can be annoying.

-Navigate to Inspection Severity -> C#
+Navigate to `Inspection Severity -> C#`

 Type in the search bar `Use preferred 'var'` and uncheck it as shown:

 ![](https://i.imgur.com/XxnqDJG.png)

-If you are also annoyed by the 'Invert if to reduce nesting`, it can be disabled as well:
+If you are also annoyed by the `'Invert if to reduce nesting'`, it can be disabled as well:

 ![](https://i.imgur.com/537R8dV.png)

 [Back to TOC](#table-of-contents)

 ## Using the right MSBuild version
-It is recommended to use MSBuild 15.0
+It is recommended to use `MSBuild 15.0`

-If for some reason the wrong version is used, you can navigate to the Settings (CTRL + ALT + S) and go to: 'Build, Execution, Deployment' -> 'Toolset and Build'.
-Inside the menu, find 'Use MSBuild version:' and select version 15.0
+If for some reason the wrong version is used, you can navigate to the Settings (`CTRL + ALT + S`) and go to: `'Build, Execution, Deployment' -> 'Toolset and Build'`
+ Inside the menu, find `'Use MSBuild version:'` and select version 15.0

 ![](https://i.imgur.com/Qnc3rnP.png)